stalhabukhari/Riemannian-Manifolds-Robotics/README.md

 - **Riemann and Gauss meet Asimov: 3rd tutorial on Geometric Methods in Robot Learning, Optimization, and Control**, ICRA 2026.
 To be released soon.

 ## How to Cite this Book?
-Please cite this book as a book chapter.
+When using content from a specific chapter, please cite the book chapter.
 You can find the bibliography entry for each chapter in the dropdown menu below.

 <details><summary>Chapter 1: Introduction</summary>